Bushfire Volunteers hereby provides formal notice of its 2023 Annual General Meeting and election of State Committee members.

 Volunteers from member Bush Fire Brigades are welcome.
 Please share and distribute this notice.

-11:00AM sharp.
-The meeting will be followed by general discussion over lunch (supplied by the association)
+16:00hrs sharp.
+The meeting will be followed by general discussion.

 - Formal meeting open – Members present, Apologies and Proxies (see note 1 below)